chiffa/BioFlow/dev_log.rst

         it is the case now
         - synchronous computation of the flow for all sources/sinks

+-  add citations into the online databases files, that allows integration

 Structure-required refactoring:
 -------------------------------
 -  separate the envelopes for the GO and Reactome graphs retrieval from